Skip to main content

 Sense of Hearing

 Red foxes have excellent hearing.
-They can perceive a mouse's squeak 330 feet (100 meters) away.
+They can perceive the faint beeping of a mouse 330 feet (100 meters) away.

 Sense of Smell